abhinaajayan/SQL/README.md

 ```

 ## 🔹 Key Features of SQL

--Declarative language (focuses on what to do, not how)
+- Declarative language (focuses on **what** to do, not **how**)
--Easy to learn and use
+- Easy to learn and use
--Efficient for large datasets
+- Efficient for handling large datasets
--Supports complex queries and joins
+- Supports complex queries and table joins
--Integrates well with Python, R, Power BI, and Tableau
+- Integrates well with **Python, R, Power BI, and Tableau**

 ---

 ## 🔹 Why Learn SQL?

--Essential skill for Data Analysts, Data Scientists, and Backend Developers
+- Essential skill for **Data Analysts, Data Scientists, and Backend Developers**
--Used in data visualization tools like Power BI and Tableau
+- Widely used in **data visualization tools** like Power BI and Tableau
--Helps in handling real-world structured data
+- Helps in managing and analyzing real-world structured data

 ---